Self-supervised learning with rotation-invariant kernels: Experiments

-\smallparagraph{Protocol.} To isolate the impact of the regularization loss $\ell_r$ on the quality of the learned image representations, we (re)implement all methods in the setting of Section~\ref{sec:implem-detail}, to get rid of the influence of other design choices, like image augmentations or projection head architecture.
-For fair comparisons, we fix the batch size at 2048, and tune the base learning rate and hyperparameters specific to each method's loss.
+\smallparagraph{Protocol.} To isolate the impact of $\ell_r$ on the quality of the learned representations, we (re)implement all these four methods in the setting of Section~\ref{sec:implem-detail}, to get rid of the influence of other design choices, like image augmentations or projection head architecture.
+We fix the batch size at 2048, and tune the base learning rate and hyperparameters specific to each method's loss.
 We also compare different embedding dimension $q \in \{1024, 2048, 4096, 8192 \}$.
+In order to perform an extensive hyperparameter tuning by grid search of each method for fair comparisons, we choose a smaller backbone and a reduced dataset for pretraining, i.e., we pretrain a ResNet-18 on IN20\% for 100 epochs with all methods.
+Pretrained backbones are then evaluated by linear probing trained on IN20\% with labels.

+\smallparagraph{Number of hyperparameters.} Note that in total SFRIK with $L=2$ has as many hyperparameters to tune as AUH or VICReg, and SFRIK with $L=3$ has a \emph{single} additional hyperparameter.

-We pretrain a ResNet-18 on IN20\% for 100 epochs with all methods.
-For each method, we perform a grid search on its set of hyperparameters for a fair comparison.
-The hyperparameters are selected on a \emph{separate} validation set that consists of \emph{another} 20\% subset of the ImageNet train set: we select the hyperparameter values that yield the highest top-1 accuracy obtained by weighted kNN-classification ($k=20$) \cite{caron_emerging_2021,wu_unsupervised_2018} on this validation set.
-We finally report the evaluation results by linear probing on the usual ImageNet validation set, which is never seen during hyperparameter tuning.
-Note that the learning rate for linear probing is also tuned on our separate validation set.
-See Appendix \ref{app:hyperparameter} for more details on our hyperparameter tuning protocol.
+\smallparagraph{Rigorous hyperparameter tuning.} In contrast to the common practice in the literature where hyperparameters are directly selected on the evaluation dataset, we choose to tune hyperparameters on a \emph{separate} validation set that consists of \emph{another} 20\% subset of the ImageNet train set.
+We select the hyperparameters that yield the highest top-1 accuracy obtained by weighted kNN-classification ($k=20$) \citep{wu_unsupervised_2018} on this validation set, and we finally report the evaluation results by linear probing on the usual ImageNet validation set, which is never seen during hyperparameter tuning.

+\smallparagraph{Results.} Table~\ref{tab:in20-exp-synthesis} shows that SFRIK at optimal truncation order $L=3$ outperforms SimCLR, AUH and VICReg by at least $0.7$ points at $q=8192$.
+The gain in top-1 accuracy by linear probing between SFRIK at $L=1$ and $L=2$ is important, but is smaller between $L=2$ and $L=3$.
+This suggests that $L>3$ is likely to marginally improve performance, while requiring more hyperparameter tuning, which is why we did not explore $L>3$.
+We also remark that all methods benefit from an increase in embedding dimension $q$, including SimCLR which was originally introduced with a smaller dimension.
+Appendix~\ref{app:additional-in20-downstream} provides extra results for linear classification on Places205 \citep{zhou_learning_2014} and VOC2007 \citep{everingham2010pascal} that further support our findings: SFRIK outperforms AUH while having the same pretraining complexity, and is fully competitive compared to VICReg with a reduced pretraining complexity.